Different Audiences · Different Data · Different Workflows

 • You are agenting industrial, logistics, warehouse, or commercial outside the CBD

-• Your prospecting model is "find the operator next door who might want my listing"
+• Your prospecting model is "find the occupier next door who might want this listing"

-• You need verified decision-maker emails for outreach, not just property records
+• You need verified decision-maker contacts for outreach, not just property records

-• You want to move from listing brief to twenty qualified prospects in two minutes
+• You want to move from a listing brief to a verified, named prospect set quickly

 Use both if...